Are you in? Grab your planner or a notebook, it’s time to countdown to Halloween 2018!

 Choose your time and date: Pick your date far enough in advance so that invites can be mailed at least two weeks before the party.

 Write out the Guest List: Once you have your guest list written, decide if you are making or purchasing the invites.
 If making, gather your supplies and get busy.
-It’s good practice to send these out at least two weeks in advance.

 The Decoration List: Making or buying decorations?
 Go down to the basement or up to the attic, pull out those boxes, throw away the torn or broken (or mend them), choose those items that match your decorating theme.
 Make a list of what you have, what you may need to buy or what you will make.